Colicky Baby? How to interpret the crying

 Crying is the only language that babies know.
-Being a parent, you must learn to interpret the crying of your baby.
-The art of differentiating between various types of cries.
+As a parent, you must learn to interpret the crying of your baby.
+The art lies in differentiating between various types of cries.

 How to identify a colicky baby?